Markard/my_assistant/README.md

 #### Hard way
 Just do the steps in *bin/deploy_development.sh* or *bin/deploy_production.sh*

 That's all.
 Now your webserver, database and interpreter created and ready to work.
-You can access the site on http://127.0.0.1
+You can access the site by http://127.0.0.1

 ## Structure
 * *bin* - helpful scripts for such work as db backup, db restore, gulp, gulp watch.